ezesundayeze/olamma/readme.md

 });
 ```

-Here is also how the errorMappings object look like
+Here is also how the errorMappings object looks like

 ```js
 {